If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 CV64 Carrie VampireFaceTexture.png

-This face is used after being transformed into a vampire and depicts Carrie with make-up, giving her a more adult-like appearance.
+This face is used after being transformed into a vampire and depicts Carrie with make-up, giving her a more mature appearance.
 However, it is overlayed by the eyeless vampire face, which requires this face to be set first.
 It is unknown where and in what context this face could have been used.

 Version GameShark code